nyl-auster/okcdesign/README.md

 GRID SYSTEM WITH BLOCKS SETTINGS
 --------------------------------

-Using okcdesign default regions with a module like block_class ( https://drupal.org/project/block_class ) , you can easily place blocks on the grid just by adding a few classes to them.
+If you are using https://github.com/nyl-auster/okcfoundation-D7 , you'll be able to quickly place blocks on the grid.
-Example, based on 12 columns grid :
+It add a textarea to register foundation classes for a block, or you may use theme info file to register your blocks layout.

 a *"small-12 medium-6 large-4 columns"* class means that this block will take all the page width on small screens, half-width on medium devices and only 1/3 of page witdh on large screens.
 See foundation docs on Grid for more fun stuff.